Key Issues and Texts

 Discussion:

-1. Is intercultural education and health care possible?
-If schools and health posts are valued in indigenous communities, both rural and urban, across Latin America, how can indigenous ontologies and practices receive greater consideration in national and international policies?
+Are intercultural education and health care possible?
+Schools and health posts are valued in Indigenous communities, both rural and urban, across Latin America, but Indigenous ontologies and practices remain part of a contested popular culture.

 Focused reading:

 2. To what extent multicultural governance can make space for Indigenous cosmopolitics?
-Based on examples, how are issues perceived by non-Indigenous and Indigenous authors/film makers? is dialogue possible?
+Based on examples, how do non-Indigenous and Indigenous authors/filmmakers perceive issues? is dialogue possible?

 Focused reading: